 Q: Are there any organizations that provide support for women in India?

 A: Yes, there are many organizations in India that provide support and resources for women, including women’s shelters, hotlines, and empowerment programs.
 Some notable organizations include the National Commission for Women and the Indian Women’s Press Corps.
-(See Also: What Country in Africa Is Safe to Visit?
-Top Travel Destinations)
+(See Also: Is It Safe To Visit Jordan In 2025?
+Expert Insights)

 Q: Can I trust Indian men?